Haozhan-Yuan/Xteam245/README.md

 2- Integers variable: Card Dimensions(width and height) 3- Enum variables for Card suit, rank, and color.

+The classes used in the design are:

+1-Class Card
+2-Class Pile
+3-Class FoundationPile
+4-Class WastePile
+5-Class HandPile
+6-Class Tableau
+7-Class SolitaireGame

+Milestone1: Initialize GUI class, assemble library images and other prerequisites

 Milestone 2: Implement classes Card, Pile, FoundationPile, WastePile, HandPile, and Tableau

 Milestone 3: Implement the game logic in class SolitaireGame(class with the main method)

 Milestone 4: Implement graphical changes and events based on user input

-Milestone 5: Output message: Result of the game displayed as a victory/defeat message

-Note: This repository contains a PDF Document with further details of the design specification, as well as a PowerPoint presentation providing the information in an alternate format.
+Note: The repository contains a PDF Document with details of the design specification, as well as a PowerPoint presentation providing the information in an alternate format.